Resources

 Step 6: Apply PLT @ rate of 150-200 lbs./1,000 sq. ft.

-The technical team at Jones-Hamilton has guided poultry growers through the process of windrowing for years and even taught countless classes on the topic to ensure maximum effectiveness.
+The technical team at Jones-Hamilton has guided poultry growers through the process of windrowing for years and taught countless classes on the topic to ensure maximum effectiveness.
 If you want assistance on ensuring your windrowing program is delivering the results you want, contact us today to schedule a consultation.